Store Hours

 Harden Your Seedlings

-Harden your seedlings for strong plants.
-On days above 45 degrees, take your trays or pots of seedlings outside to slowly warm in the shade for a couple of hours, but bring them inside at night.
-They're not ready for direct sunlight yet or harsh nighttime temps.
-Gradually add an extra hour or two each day, incorporating a little sun to get your plants used to it.
-After a week or more of this, you can leave them out overnight if the temps stay above 50 degrees.
-Cover your plants if they're in the ground and a late-season frost sneaks back in.
+Remember to harden your seedlings for strong plants.
+On days that are warmer than 45–50 degrees, take your trays or pots of seedlings outside to slowly warm in the shade for two hours, but bring them inside at night.
+Cloudy days are fine, but no direct sunlight or harsh nighttime chills yet.
+After a week or more of this, you can leave them out overnight if the temps stay warmer than 50 degrees.
+Cover your plants if they're in the ground when a late-season frost sneaks back in.

 Transplant Young Plants Into Their New Homes